 7.7.6.
 Subject to clause 7.7.7:

-(a) System Management must issue a Dispatch Instruction or a System Instruction by communicating it to the relevant Market Participant in accordance with the Power System Operational Procedure, which must be a method or methods which by telephone, allowing sufficient time for the Market Participant to confirm and to respond to that Dispatch Instruction; and
+(a) System Management must issue a Dispatch Instruction or an Operating Instruction by communicating it to the relevant Market Participant in accordance with the Power System Operational Procedure, which must be a method or methods which by telephone, allowing sufficient time for the Market Participant to confirm and to respond to that Dispatch Instruction; and

 (b) when issued a Dispatch Instruction in accordance with (a), a Market Participant must confirm receipt of the Dispatch Instruction and advise if it cannot fully comply with the Dispatch Instruction, such confirmations to be in the time and manner set out in the Power System Operation Procedure and as soon as practicable confirm its ability to comply with the Dispatch Instruction.